 Pure Sine Wave Inverters

-12v DC to 240v AC Pure Sine Wave Power Inverters
+BUY NOW - 12v DC to 240v AC Pure Sine Wave Power Inverters

 As their name suggests, a pure sine wave power inverter (also known as true sine wave) creates a pure AC sine wave that is exactly the same as the 240v AC mains power in your home.
 In other words, it will replicate your household power very closely, which means they are excellent for electrical devices that need a high quality power source.